kevinmilner/event-reports/2019_07_04-ci38443183-M6.4-Ridgecrest_Earthquake_Sequence/README.md

 ### Magnitude vs Time Plot
 *[(top)](#table-of-contents)*

 This plot shows the magnitude vs time evolution of the sequence.
-The mainshock is ploted as brown a brown circle, foreshocks are plotted as green circles, and aftershocks are plotted as cyan circles.
+The mainshock is ploted as brown a brown circle, foreshocks are plotted as magenta circles, and aftershocks are plotted as cyan circles.

 | First Week | First Month | To Date |
 |-----|-----|-----|